diana-lakatos/diana-lakatos/README.md

 Hi!
 I'm a Developer Documentation Specialist.
 I developed the documentation processes for the [platformOS Developer Portal](https://documentation.platformos.com/) and manage all phases of the editorial workflow, create templates, incorporate best practices, and write, edit, and review content.
-I spoke about various aspects of building world-class developer docs at conferences like Write The Docs, tcworld, DevRelCon, and API The Docs.
+I spoke about various aspects of building efficient developer docs at conferences like Write The Docs, tcworld, DevRelCon, and API The Docs.

 ## Awards